The Corporate Transparency Act (signed into law on January 1,...

 This article explores the grounds for contesting a will or trust in Arkansas, the process involved, and important considerations.
-If you have concerns about the validity of a will or trust, speaking with one of our experienced probate attorneys is the best course of action.
-We can advise you on your legal options and guide you through the complexities of the will contest process.
+If you have concerns about the validity of a will or trust, you should speak with one of our probate attorneys featured on this page.
+The experienced probate litigation team at McDaniel Wolff PLLC can advise you on your legal options and guide you through the complexities of the will contest process.
+Contact us to see how we can help.

 Generally, there are five types of claims that are recognized by Arkansas courts as valid methods to contest a will or trust.
 They are:

 In Arkansas, an individual may challenge the validity of a will when the person making the testamentary device fails to comply with strict procedures required by Arkansas statutes.
-For example, Arkansas law requires that a will be in writing, signed by the decedent (the deceased individual) and by two witnesses who are disinterested in the decedent's estate.
-Each witness must either see the decedent sign the will or be told by the decedent that the signature on the will is valid, and must sign the will in the decedent’s presence and in the presence of the other witness.
+For example, Arkansas law requires that a will be in writing, signed by the decedent (the deceased individual) and have two witnesses who are disinterested in the decedent's estate.
+Each witness must either see the decedent sign the will or be told by the decedent that the signature on the will is valid.
 Conversely, trusts are not required to be witnessed.

 The next avenue for challenging a trust or will is demonstrating that the deceased individual lacked the requisite mental capacity at the time he or she signed the estate planning device.
 Typically, Arkansas courts apply the same standard of mental capacity when reviewing contests to both wills and trusts.
 An individual lacks the requisite mental capacity to make a will or trust if they are unable to understand the extent and condition of their property, how they are giving the property away, and to whom they will be giving their property.
 Mental capacity is typically measured as of the time the will or trust is signed, not before or after it was signed.